Joyel1441/DatasetHelper/README.md

 img.download()
 ```

-> To set the image download limit, do the following
+> To set the image download limit, you can pass limit as argument
 ```python
 img = BulkImageDownloader('plants', limit=200)
 img.download()